WyvernIXTL/wuerfel-rs/README.md

 * The password lists where unaltered taken from the eff webpage and are parsed on build time.
 * The random values are generated stem from the ["operating-system’s random data source"](https://docs.rs/rand/latest/rand/rngs/struct.OsRng.html).
+* The password and the random numbers are zeroized (but with not guarantee).